-Bay Area chef lifts ban on ‘Make America Great Again’ caps
+Chef lifts ban on “Make America Great Again” caps

 - US expected to announce treaty withdrawal as soon as Friday

-“After having seen the red hat displayed so prominently in so many moments of anger, hate, and violence, to me?_?and many others?_?the hat began to symbolize exactly that: anger, hate, and violence,” Lopez-Alt wrote.
+“After having seen the red hat displayed so prominently in so many moments of anger, hate, and violence, to me —and many others — the hat began to symbolize exactly that: anger, hate, and violence,” Lopez-Alt wrote.

 The red hats, which are sold on President Donald Trump’s campaign website, have become polarizing.
 The hats were worn by some Kentucky high school students involved in a Jan.
 18 confrontation with a Native American elder near the Lincoln Memorial.